Calibration-free single-frame super-resolution fluorescence microscopy: Conclusion

 \section{Conclusion}

 We presented a calibration-free convolutional neural network for single-frame super-resolution fluorescence microscopy.
 Unlike conventional methods, this CFCNN operates without any calibration, retraining, or prior information about the imaging system, making it highly versatile and universally applicable.
 Trained on a vast synthetic dataset, the model has the ability to generalize across different experimental conditions, including variations in noise levels, point spread functions, and optical configurations.
 We demonstrated its effectiveness on experimental fluorescence microscopy images of terrylene molecules.
-We compared the super-resolved image reconstructions with the state-of-the-art Richardson-Lucy algorithm provided with a precise PSF, and the ThunderSTORM multi-emitter fitting with numerous tuned input parameters and specification of the camera properties.
+We compared the super-resolved image reconstructions with the state-of-the-art Richardson-Lucy algorithm provided with a precise PSF, the ThunderSTORM multi-emitter fitting with numerous tuned input parameters and specification of the camera properties, and DECODE trained on calibration data corresponding to the optical system and supplied with detailed information about the sample.
 We showed that the calibration-free CFCNN consistently outperforms the other methods, on both the experimental images and synthetic data, across all SNR values.
 The graphical visualization of the super-resolved images clearly demonstrates the superiority of the CFCNN, producing clean and credible reconstructions, while the other methods introduce artifacts and information loss.
 This visual advantage is supported by quantitative evaluation.
-Namely, the mean absolute error and Kullback–Leibler divergence consistently demonstrate the superior performance of the CFCNN compared to the system-specific Richardson-Lucy algorithm and multi-emitter fitting methods.
+Namely, the mean absolute error and Kullback–Leibler divergence consistently demonstrate the superior performance of the CFCNN compared to the system-specific Richardson-Lucy algorithm, multi-emitter fitting, and DECODE methods.